Closet Architecture Guide: Smart Design Tips for Functional and Stylish Storage Spaces

 • Motion-sensor lights for convenience

-Importance of Clear Visibility
+Clear Visibility Matters

-Creating a Stylish Closet Space
+Stylish Closet Space

 • Matching hangers for a clean look